valkyrie-fnd/valkyrie-event-adapter/README.md

 yarn add @valkyrie-fnd/valkyrie-event-adapter
 ```
 ## Provider
-If your're a provider and want to follow Valkyrie events you use `ValkyrieWrapper`
+If your're a provider and want to follow Valkyrie events you use `ValkyrieWrapper`.

+In relevant places in your code you need to call `ValkyrieWrapper` to notify it of events that happen.
+Eg `vm.gameLoaded()` when the game's resources are finished loading.

+When implemented fully, you can make use of the test site (read below) to verify your events are being sent as expected.
+Read the [docs](./docs/classes/ValkyrieWrapper.md) what functions exist and verify using the test site.

 ``` typescript
 import { ValkyrieWrapper } from '@valkyrie-fnd/valkyrie-event-adapter';